firstlookmedia/autocanary/README.md

 If the person who digitally signs the canary messages knows how to update the website themselves, they can click `Copy to Clipboard`, edit the warrant canary page, and paste it.
 Otherwise they can click `Save to File`, and then email that file to the person in charge of updating the warrant canary page on the website. *Make sure they update it promptly to prevent the canary from expiring.*

+Every time your warrant canary calendar event notifies you, re-run AutoCanary, generate a new canary message, and update it on your website.

 ## Generating a PGP key

 TODO: Write this section, cross-platform.